AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 ![Connected Assets for Dynamic Media](assets/connected-assets-best-practices-supported-unsupported.png)

 **Scenario 1**: You configure a connection between a local AEM server (Sites) and a remote DAM deployment so that you can use assets and Dynamic Media assets available on the remote DAM deployment on a local Sites page.

-**Result**: Local AEM server (Sites) can use assets and Dynamic Media assets from the remote DAM deployment successfully.

-**Scenario 2**: You configure local AEM server to use Dynamic Media assets.
+Ensure that you do not configure AEM server to use local Dynamic Media assets

-**Result**: Local AEM server can use assets and Dynamic Media assets on the same server successfully.
+**Scenario 2**: You configure local AEM server to use local Dynamic Media assets.
+As a result, local AEM server can use assets and Dynamic Media assets available on the same server successfully.
 However, you cannot:

 * Configure a connection between a local AEM server (Sites) and a remote DAM deployment.